zhaoyiwanzy/co-game-designer/co_game_designer_agent_specs/architecture/lead_designer_orchestrator.md

 - Concrete joker specification with effect, rarity, economy tuning, and justification.
 - Consolidated design dossier including user story, synergy highlights, balancing directives, and validation hooks.
 - Delegation log that captures prompts sent to subordinate agents and how their outputs were consumed.
-- Open questions or risks that require additional research or future automation.
+- Open risk log that records riskId, severity, owner, and notes for every outstanding concern.

 ## Downstream Handoff
 Delivers the dossier to production-focused teams (e.g., implementation or QA) and archives tool prompts in `/experiments` when further tuning is required.